Syria–United Kingdom relations: History

+20th century

+World War I and Deir ez-Zor occupation

+During World War I, the United Kingdom played a significant role in the Allied victory in Syria, collaborating with Arab Sharifian Army during the Arab Revolt, which was supported by British Army officer T. E. Lawrence.
+This partnership helped secure major victories, including the capture of Damascus in 1918.

+Following the war, the implementation of the Sykes-Picot Agreement shaped the division of the region, granting Britain influence outside Syria.
+On 11 January 1919, British forces occupied Deir ez-Zor, annexing it to Iraq.
+However, local resistance, supported by Iraqi officers and tribes, culminated in the city's liberation on 27 December 1919, as British troops withdrew to Iraq.

+World War II and Levant Crisis

+In 1941, the British launched the Syria-Lebanon Campaign to counter Vichy French influence in the region, fearing it could bolster Axis powers.
+British troops, alongside Free French forces and Commonwealth allies, successfully invaded Syria and Lebanon, driving out Vichy French forces and establishing control under the Free French government.

+The British later became involved in the Levant Crisis of 1945, as tensions between the French and Syrians escalated.
+When French forces bombarded Damascus in May 1945 to suppress growing independence movements, the British intervened militarily, pressuring the French to withdraw.
+This intervention paved the way for Syrian independence and the end of French colonial rule, solidifying Britain's role in shaping the region's post-war order.

 1950s

 On 6 November 1956, during the Suez Crisis, a Royal Air Force Canberra PR.7 was sent to overfly Syria on a photo reconnaissance mission, and was shot down by a Syrian Air Force Gloster Meteor.
 As of 2022, this was the last RAF aircraft shot down in an enemy air-to-air engagement.

 21st century

+Ba'athist Syria

 In 2001, positive relations were developed between Prime Minister Tony Blair and the Syrian government, as part of the War on Terror.

 In 2002, President Bashar al-Assad made an official visit to the United Kingdom, the first Syrian leader to do so.
 He and his wife Asma met with Queen Elizabeth II.

 In 2003, the British Syrian Society was established in London by Fawaz Akhras, father-in-law of Bashar al-Assad.

+Syrian civil war

-Since the 2011 civil war, relations have deteriorated, and the UK was one of the first countries to recognise the opposition as the sole legitimate representative of the Syrian people.
+Since the emergence of Syrian civil war in 2011, relations have deteriorated, and the UK was one of the first countries to recognise the opposition as the sole legitimate representative of the Syrian people.
 The Embassy of Syria in London closed in 2013.

 In 2018, the UK took part in the missile strikes against Syria alongside the United States and France.

 In March 2021, the British Government placed sanctions on key allies of Assad.